When To Walk Away After a Home Inspection in New Jersey

 • Leverage the inspection findings during negotiations for repairs or adjustments to the sale price.

 Home inspections in New Jersey are governed by specific laws and regulations that aim to ensure consumer protection and transparency.
-Understanding the legal framework is essential for both buyers and sellers.
+It is essential for both buyers and sellers to be familiar with the legal framework.
 Key aspects include:

 • Licensed Home Inspectors: Home inspectors in New Jersey must obtain a license from the New Jersey Real Estate Commission.
 This licensing ensures that inspectors meet professional standards and adhere to a code of ethics when conducting inspections.